lite-xl/lite-xl.github.io/docs/user-guide/ide-setup.md

 The following examples are configurations and scripts that bundle together the essential components of a minimal IDE:

-- [Adam's configuration][1] is made for C/C++ and features custom plugins for building and debugging.
+- [Adam's configuration][1] is made for C/C++ and features custom plugins for building and debugging, as well as IDE meta-packages (e.g. `ide_c`, `ide_java`, `ide_python`) that add IDE-like functionalities to Lite XL for many popular programming languages.
-- [PerilousBooklet's configuration (WIP)][2] contains an installation script that prepares a comprehensive IDE configuration similar to a minimal version of VSCode, aimed at supporting the most used programming languages.
+- [PerilousBooklet's configuration][2] contains documentation about IDE support progress status for Lite XL.

 [1]: https://github.com/adamharrison/lite-xl-ide